 NYMEX Holdings is the parent company of, and holds the sole outstanding Class B membership in, NYMEX Exchange.
-The Class B membership in NYMEX Exchange holds all voting and economic rights in NYMEX Exchange, except for the open outcry trading protections granted to the owners of Class A memberships in NYMEX Exchange are trading rights but are not entitled to any voting or economic rights in NYMEX Exchange, except for the open outcry trading protections granted to the owners of Class A memberships in NYMEX Exchange.
+The Class B membership in NYMEX Exchange holds all voting and economic rights in NYMEX Exchange, except for the open outcry trading protections granted to the owners of Class A memberships in NYMEX Exchange are trading rights but are not entitled to any voting or economic rights in NYMEX Exchange retrading rights but are not entitled to any voting or economic rights in NYMEX Exchange, except for the owners of Class A memberships in NYMEX Exchange, except for the open outcry trading protections granted to the owners of Class A memberships in NYMEX Exchange.
 Previously, the common stock of NYMEX Holdings and the corresponding Class A membership interest in NYMEX Exchange were "stapled" together and, therefore, were only permitted to be transferred jointly.
 Upon consummation of the GA Agreement, the common stock of NYMEX Holdings was "de-stapled" from the Class A membership interests in NYMEX Exchange.